Winter in Hawaii

 The Beauty of Waimea Valley

-With the exception of photographing a wedding by the entrance, we never visited the valley in our 13 years on island.
-Paying a hefty sum for a paved stroll wasn’t all that appealing.
-I’m not sure it was worth the price ($10 for adults, $6 for kids with kamaaina discount), but on this particular day doing something new made us happy.
+With the exception of photographing a wedding by the entrance, it was our first time in the valley.
+Paying a fee to hike likely had something to do with that ($18 for adults and $12 for kids or $12/$6 with kamaaina discount), but on this particular day doing something new made us happy.

-In a nutshell, the valley has a lovely, diverse collection of plants and is super accessible.
-They even have trams to take you back and forth to the waterfall, so it’s ideal for anyone who needs wheels or just likes wheels.
-Plantings are grouped by region, use, or family and there is traditional Hawaiian living site under towering monkeypods.
+Plantings are grouped by region, use, or family and there is a traditional Hawaiian living site under towering monkeypods.
 That was my favorite section.
 Most plants are labeled, but otherwise information is limited unless you invest in their self-guided audio tour.

-Check out the Keiki Monday archives for more hikes, beaches, and randomness and don’t forget to sign up for the Little Bird Post below to receive monthly updates on Oahu family fun!
+Try nearby shark’s cove for a tidepool adventure and don’t forget to sign up for the Little Bird Post below to receive monthly updates on Oahu family fun!